jonthegeek/stbl/tests/testthat/_snaps/stabilize_chr.md

     Condition
       Error:
       ! `c("not a url", "example.com")` must be a url.
-      x Some values do not match.
+      x Some values fail the check.
       * Locations: 1
       * Values: not a url